dynamicstrategies/cardano-card-gateway/README.md

 }
 ```

-When deploying the smart contract, make sure to replace the name of the digital
+When deploying the smart contract, make sure to replace the name of the Digital
-asset in the `constructor () ERC20 (...)` function and the `policyIdHex` and `assetName` strings
+Asset in the `constructor () ERC20 (...)` function and the `policyIdHex` and `assetName` strings
 to reflect the asset being sold on the Cardano blockchain

 #### 2.4.2 - MetaMask